Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Bellmere is $50,180 and average income is $57,490.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Bellmere, median income is $50,180 and average income is $57,490.
 This is below Greater Brisbane's median income of $58,236 and average income of $72,799.
-Based on a Wage Price Index growth of 9.91% since financial year 2023, estimated median income in Bellmere as of September 2025 would be approximately $55,153 and average income would be around $63,187.
-Census 2021 data shows that household, family, and personal incomes in Bellmere rank modestly, between the 26th and 32nd percentiles.
-The income bracket of $1,500 - 2,999 captures 35.9% of Bellmere's population (2,712 individuals), similar to the metropolitan region where this cohort represents 33.3%.
-Housing affordability pressures are severe in Bellmere, with only 81.4% of income remaining, ranking at the 28th percentile.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated median income for Bellmere as of September 2025 would be approximately $55,153, and average income would be around $63,187.
+Census 2021 data shows incomes in Bellmere are modest, ranking between the 26th and 32nd percentiles for household, family, and personal incomes.
+The $1,500 - 2,999 earnings band captures 35.9% of individuals in Bellmere (2,712 people), similar to the metropolitan region's 33.3%.
+Housing affordability pressures are severe, with only 81.4% of income remaining, ranking at the 28th percentile.

 Frequently Asked Questions - Income